Amansingh-afk/milli.nvim/README.md

 # milli.nvim

-Animated ASCII splash screens for Neovim.
-Drop a GIF in, get a playable splash you can wire into dashboard-nvim, alpha-nvim, mini.starter, or a raw `VimEnter` autocmd.
+Animated ASCII splash screens for Neovim. get a playable splash you can wire into dashboard-nvim, alpha-nvim, mini.starter, or a raw `VimEnter` autocmd.

 Ships with a runtime + a set of bundled splashes.
-Generate your own from any image or GIF with the [`milli`](https://github.com/amansingh-afk/milli) CLI.

 ## Install